Remote Computer Repair

 • Problems are software-based: pop-ups, email syncing, browser redirects, or updates gone wrong.

-• The printer shows “offline”, driver errors, or Wi‑Fi setup issues.
+• The printer shows "offline", driver errors, or Wi-Fi setup issues after a new modem.

 • You need Windows troubleshooting or Mac help for settings, backups, or migration.